CodeChain-io/foundry-rpc-js/README.md

-CodeChain RPC JS
+Foundry RPC JS
 =================

-CodeChain RPC JS is a JavaScript library that calls RPC to a CodeChain node.
+Foundry RPC JS is a JavaScript library that calls RPC to a Foundry node.

 How to install
 --------------